About Twitter Spaces

 - Allow mic access (speaking ability) to Speakers by toggling Allow mic access to on.

-- As a Listener, choose whether or not you want to see captions (if Hosts/Speakers have turned them on) by tapping the View Captions button on or off in your Spaces settings.
+- As a Listener, choose whether or not you want to see captions (if Hosts/Speakers have turned them on) by tapping the View Captions toggle to on or off in your Spaces settings.

 For now, all Spaces are public like Tweets, which means they can be accessed by anyone.
-They will automatically appear at the top of your Timeline, where you see Fleets, and each Space has a link that can be shared publicly.
+They will automatically appear at the top of your Home timeline, where you see Fleets, and each space has a link that can be shared publicly.